Aleksey Chuklin: Career

-Before the start of the season-2014 Aleksey Chuklin was considering to miss the season due to the lack of sponsorship.
+Before the start of the 2014 season, Chuklin was considering to miss the season due to the lack of sponsorship.
 However, he had some tests in the European F3 Open Winter Series in March.
-At the end of October Chuklin tested Tatuus F4-T014 car with the team Israel F4, in collaboration with Team Torino Motorsport at Adria International Raceway during Italian F4 Winter Trophy.
+At the end of October, Chuklin tested Tatuus F4-T014 car with the team Israel F4, in collaboration with Team Torino Motorsport at Adria International Raceway during Italian F4 Winter Trophy.
 In November 2014, he took part in the 6 Hours of Vallelunga.
 Chuklin drove Wolf GB08 for Avelon Formula along with Ivan Bellarosa and Luca Pirri Ardizzone.
 They started from the pole position but had to retire due to engine failure before the stint of Chuklin.
 It was his first time in Vallelunga, first experience in prototype, and first taste of endurance racing.
-Later in December Chuklin tested Formula 3 car of European F3 Open Championship with Emilio de Villota Motorsport at Barcelona and showed fifth time.
+Later in December, Chuklin tested Formula 3 car of European F3 Open Championship with Emilio de Villota Motorsport at Barcelona and showed fifth time.

-Chuklin started the season-2015 in the European F3 Open Winter Series with Emilio de Villota Motorsport.
+Chuklin started the 2015 season in the European F3 Open Winter Series with Emilio de Villota Motorsport.
 He took part in two races at Paul Ricard.

-Later, he tested and raced with RC Formula in Championnat VdeV.
+Later, Chuklin tested and raced with RC Formula in Championnat VdeV.
 Chuklin scored one pole, one victory and three podiums in nine races.
 At Mugello, Aleksey Chuklin finished every race on podium and won one race.
 He did not participate in Championnat VdeV after he was proposed to race in European F3 Open Championship with Corbetta Competizioni.
 Chuklin returned to European F3 Open Championship in Estoril.
 Chuklin was in top ten on the first day on his comeback to the European F3 Open Championship.
 He competed in six races with the team Corbetta Competizioni.
 After Estoril, where he finished 12th in both races, Chuklin entered the Silverstone round, finishing first race on 11th place and the second on 16th.
 He did not finish at both races at Red Bull Ring.
 Chuklin did not score points in European F3 Open Championship in 2015.
 The season of Championnat VdeV Chuklin finished on the 13th place with 210 points.

 In 2016, Chuklin started from some tests at Assen and then started the season in Championnat VdeV with RC Formula at Barcelona.
 He achieved two pole positions and two podiums during this weekend.
 Then Chuklin back to Championnat VdeV with MP Motorsport in a Tatuus FR 2.0 2013 car.
-He did not compete at Paul Ricard and achieved 3rd place in the Championnat VdeV with twelve podiums, one victory, one pole, one fastest lap, and 717 points.
-This season was the first after 2013 where Aleksey Chuklin could compete in almost all rounds of certain championship.
+He did not compete at Paul Ricard and achieved third place in the Championnat VdeV with twelve podiums, one victory, one pole, one fastest lap, and 717 points.
+This season was the first after 2013 where Chuklin could compete in almost all rounds of certain championship.